connervieira/Predator/DOCUMENTATION.md

 2. Install FFMPEG
     - Predator uses FFMPEG to process videos.
     - You can install FFMPEG using the following command on a Debian based Linux machine: `sudo apt-get install ffmpeg`
+3. Install FSWebcam
+    - Predator uses FSWebcam to access cameras when using real-time mode and dash-cam mode.
+    - You can install FSWebcam using the following command on a Debian based Linux machine: `sudo apt-get install fswebcam`
-3. Install ImageMagick
+4. Install ImageMagick
     - Predator uses ImageMagick to manipulate still frames of video.
     - You can learn about the ImageMagick installation process at <https://imagemagick.org/script/download.php>
-4. Install FSWebcam
-    - Predator uses FSWebcam to access cameras when using real-time mode and dash-cam mode.
-    - You can install FSWebcam using the following command on a Debian based Linux machine: `sudo apt-get install fswebcam`
 5. Install the required Python packages.
     - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow psutil`
     - When tested on a Raspberry Pi 3, this step caused some issues.
 If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV Headless and replace it with the standard OpenCV library.
         - `pip3 uninstall opencv-python-headless; pip3 install opencv-python`
 6. Install the `mpg321` package.
-    - Predator requires mpg321 in order to play audio effects for alerts.
+    - Predator requires MPG321 in order to play audio effects for alerts.
-    - `sudo apt-get install mpg321`
+    - You can install MPG321 using the following command on a Debian based Linux machine: `sudo apt-get install mpg321`
 7. Optionally, install software to remotely manage Predator.
     - If you're installing Predator on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) in order to remotely manage your Predator instance, and eliminate the need for a full keyboard and display.
     - Predator works entirely via command line, meaning any set up that enables SSH access to the host will allow for remote management of Predator.